 For students, Sanctions range from warnings up to and including separation from the College (suspension or dismissal), and may be accompanied by educational sanctions, interventions, restorative sanctions, bans, restrictions, deactivations and loss of privileges, depending on the nature and severity of the incident, institutional sanctioning guidelines, the student’s previous disciplinary history, the impact of the student’s behavior, and mitigating and/or aggravating circumstances.

-The Hearing Decision Maker must impose Sanctions that reflect the seriousness of the incident and the harm caused to the Complainant and, as relevant, the BCCC community.
+The Decision Maker must impose Sanctions that reflect the seriousness of the incident and the harm caused to the Complainant and, as relevant, the BCCC community.

-The Hearing Decision Maker may consult with the Title IX Coordinator or other appropriate BCCC offices in crafting Sanctions.
+The Decision Maker may consult with the Title IX Coordinator or other appropriate BCCC offices in crafting Sanctions.

 The Title IX Coordinator will be responsible for implementing the Supportive Measures and/or Remedies, including the continuation of any supportive measures and/or any additional or on-going accommodations for both Parties.